Perfect Draft: 6th in a 12-Team ESPN Standard League

 Hopkins has been one of the most productive receivers in football over the course of his career.
 He’s had over 1,200 yards receiving in four of his last five seasons and he’s scored 24 touchdowns over his last two years combined.
 Last year, only Julio Jones had more yards than Hopkins, and his 11 touchdowns ranked fifth in the league.
 At age 27, he’s right in the middle of his prime and he has a young and talented quarterback in DeShaun Watson who is coming off his first pro bowl in only his second season.
 If you’re looking for safety at the top of the draft, it’s hard to argue with Hopkins, even in a standard league format.

-Each round, Draft Analyzer recommends the top available suggestion along with four alternatives, as shown at the top of this section.
+Each round, Draft Hero recommends the top available suggestion along with four alternatives, as shown at the top of this section.
 Throughout the rest of the article, I will note those suggestions as well as my top alternative to the player that I actually selected.

 My Top Alternative: Davante Adams

-Draft Analyzer recommends I take a tight end here in the second round.
-While I don’t have a problem taking one of the two remaining elite tight ends in this spot – George Kittle and Zach Ertz – I prefer Draft Analyzer’s third-ranked option.
+Draft Hero recommends I take a tight end here in the second round.
+While I don’t have a problem taking one of the two remaining elite tight ends in this spot – George Kittle and Zach Ertz – I prefer Draft Hero’s third-ranked option.
 I couldn’t completely go zero-RB when Chubb was still on the board here, and I feel confident building my team around Hopkins and Chubb as two players who should get a ton of work.
 I seriously considered Kittle, but I don’t love the drop-off at running back after Chubb.